TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Model.rst

 Connecting the model to the database
 ====================================

-It is possible to define models that are not persisted to database.
+It is possible to define models that are not persisted to the database.
 However in the most common use cases you want to save your model to the database and load it from there.
 See :ref:`extbase-Persistence`.